John Hunter (Royal Navy officer): Service in the East Indies

-American War of Independence
+American War of Dependence

 When the American Revolutionary War broke out, Hunter served under Howe for the duration of his time in command, acting virtually as master of the fleet.
 He was active in the Chesapeake raid and the expeditions on the Delaware, as well as the defence of Sandy Hook.
 On Howe's recall, his reputation by now stale with the Sandwich administration, Hunter was not able to have his request to be made lieutenant honoured.
 Instead he joined the 74-gun HMS Berwick as a volunteer in 1779, under her captain, Keith Stewart.
 He was appointed lieutenant of HMS Union by Sir Charles Hardy, but the Admiralty refused to confirm the appointment and Hunter returned to the Berwick as a volunteer in 1780, and went out the West Indies.
 There he received a commission from the commander in chief, Sir George Rodney.
 Hunter returned to England aboard the Berwick in 1781, and was present at the Battle of Dogger Bank on 5 August that year.
 Howe appointed him third lieutenant of his flagship HMS Victory in 1782, and was advanced to first lieutenant by the time she took part in the relief of Gibraltar and the Battle of Cape Spartel.
-Following these engagements Hunter was appointed to his first command, that of the 14-gun sloop HMS Marquis de Seignelay, on 12 November 1782.
+Following these engagements Hunter was appointed to his first command, that of the 14-gun sloop Marquis de Seignelay, on 12 November 1782.

 First Fleet

 When the preparation of the First Fleet was in progress, Lord Howe, by then first lord of the admiralty, arranged for Hunter to be promoted to post captain on 15 December 1786, and appointed to command HMS Sirius.
-The fleet was under the overall command of Commodore Arthur Phillip who was going out to find and be governor of the new colony of New South Wales.
+The fleet was under the overall command of Commodore Arthur Phillip who was going out to found and be governor of the new colony of New South Wales.
 Hunter carried a dormant commission as successor to Phillip if he should have died or was absent.

 Explorations around Australia and Tasmania

 The expedition arrived in Port Jackson in January 1788.
 Hunter led an expedition to explore the Parramatta River early in 1788.
 This expedition explored and made soundings as far as Iron Cove, Five Dock Bay and Hen and Chicken Bay on the Parramatta River.
 The Sir William Dixson Research Library at the State Library of New South Wales holds the original copy of the chart of the expedition, entitled "Chart of the coasts and harbours of Botany-Bay, Port-Jackson and Broken-Bay, as survey'd by Capt.n John Hunter of H.M.S.
 Sirius".
-The expedition was significant because it may have marked the first contact to take place between the British and the Indigenous owners of the land, the Wangal Clan, in 1788.
+The expedition was significant because it may have marked the first contact to take place between the British and the Indigenous people of the land, the Wangal Clan, in 1788.
 William Bradley's log says that this contact took place while Hunter was having breakfast and is remembered in the name of the suburb, Breakfast Point.